 The primary symptom of hookworms is anemia in your kitty.
 You might notice the anemia because it causes your cat's gums to be pale.
 You may also notice a change in color to the nose.
 Your kitty will also lack energy and may become thin.

 Unlike tapeworm or roundworm, you probably won't be able to see these worms in your kitty's feces due to their small size.
-However, in young kitties, the bleeding of the intestines causes the feces to appear black and tarlike, although it could become fluid and smell really badly.
+However, in young kitties, the bleeding of the intestines causes the feces to appear black and tar-like, although it could become fluid and smell really bad.
 You might also be able to notice some blood in the stool.

 Your veterinarian should do a fecal exam to determine their presence.

-Once diagnosed, your vet can give you medication to get rid of these harmful.
+Once diagnosed, your vet can give you medication to get rid of these harmful parasites.

 Fortunately, hookworms are less common worms in cats than tapeworm and roundworm.

 Cats can get lungworms by eating infected birds or rodents.

 The larvae of the lungworm make their way through your kitty's intestines and lymph nodes.
 They eventually become adult worms and enter the lungs through the bloodstream.

 Lungworms often go undiagnosed because their symptoms are similar to bronchitis or pneumonia (coughing and difficulty breathing) and they are usually only seen with a really heavy infection.

 But if your kitty is exhibiting these symptoms, it's important to take him or her to your veterinarian to get a proper diagnosis and treatment.